curious-containers/cc-server/docs/admin.rst

 Docker Cluster (Optional)
 ^^^^^^^^^^^^^^^^^^^^^^^^^

+*As of version 0.7, connecting to a Docker Swarm manager is not supported anymore.
+CC-Server is now able to connect to multiple docker-engines.*

 A Docker cluster consists of multiple hosts, where each computer has a docker-engine installed.
 These hosts are called **nodes** in the context of Curious Containers and can be physical computers, virtual machines or docker containers running `docker-in-docker <https://github.com/jpetazzo/dind>`__.